-In the draft ordinance, residential uses are proposed to be prohibited in the IS and IM districts.
-As noted above, Policy 2.21 of the comprehensive plan states that residential development should be in the IG district only.
-In IG, the requirement for use review is proposed to remain, but changes are recommended to the associated standards.
+In the proposed amendments to the ordinance, residential uses would be prohibited in the IS district, but would continue to be permitted by Use Review in the IG and IM zoning districts as they are currently.
+As noted above, Policy 2.21 of the comprehensive plan states that residential development should be in the IG district only; however, other policies in the comprehensive plan support increasing housing options throughout the city in appropriate areas and the combination of use review and location limitations will help to ensure that residential locations are appropriate in the IM district.

-The proposed updates to the standards would remove the contiguity requirement and minimum lot size and instead determine the suitability of a site for residential development in industrial districts based on the land use plan or map from applicable adopted subcommunity or area plans.
-Most of the land area in industrial districts have applicable guidance regarding appropriate locations for residential use from adopted subcommunity and area plans, with the exception of the southern part of Gunbarrel.
-The current approach, using contiguity to residential uses or zoning, open space, or parks, does not allow for the logical development of residential, and allows for somewhat random locations of residential that may or may not be aligned with plan guidance.
+Some changes are recommended to the associated standards.
+The ordinance would remove the minimum lot size of two acres which currently limits the number of parcels eligible for residential development.
+In addition, the proposed amendments to the ordinance would determine the suitability of a site for residential development in industrial districts based on either the land use plan or map from applicable adopted subcommunity or area plans, or location within 1⁄4 mile of the Boulder Junction transit center, or the existing contiguity requirement.
+Most of the land area in industrial districts has applicable guidance regarding appropriate locations for residential uses from adopted subcommunity and area plans, but contiguity would allow for additional land area to become eligible for residential that is not covered by adopted plans.
+Additionally, a 1⁄4 mile radius is a typical catchment area used for transit-oriented development in the Denver region (see the Denver Regional Council of Governments recent data brief on high-frequency transit).
+As described in the ordinance, this distance would be calculated from the lot boundaries of the Boulder Junction transit station lot.

+The current approach, which uses only contiguity to residential uses or zoning, open space, or parks, does not allow for the logical development of residential, and in East Boulder particularly creates somewhat random locations of residential that may or may not be aligned with plan guidance.
+By incorporating an alternative way to include eligibility based on subcommunity plan guidance, there will be much greater alignment with adopted plans, but still retain the existing contiguity standard for other areas, including outside plan boundaries, such as the southern part of Gunbarrel.

 For example, the following land use map from the East Boulder Subcommunity Plan identifies areas for Mixed Use Industrial and Mixed Use TOD, where residential is described as an appropriate use.
 The areas highlighted in the thick black dashed line are those areas where residential use is therefore supported by the subcommunity plan and would be eligible to pursue a Use Review for residential development.
-Other areas of the subcommunity that are not identified for Mixed Use Industrial or Mixed Use TOD would not be eligible.
+Other areas of the subcommunity that are not identified for Mixed Use Industrial or Mixed Use TOD would not be eligible unless they met the contiguity requirements.
+Note that there are also other land uses like Mixed Use Residential which allow for residential as well.